 If you or a loved one has been seriously injured while riding a bicycle in any scenario, it is important to understand your legal rights.
 Arizona has several laws that are designed to protect cyclists, and riders and their families will be entitled to financial compensation in many cases.

-With this in mind, here is an overview of Arizona’s laws that apply to bicycle accidents:
+With this in mind, here is an overview of Arizona’s laws that apply to bicycle accident cases:

 After a bicycle accident, one of the first steps toward asserting your (or your family’s) legal rights is to determine why the accident happened.
 Once you know why the accident happened, then you can determine who (or what company) is responsible.